 The General page lets you specify the file to copy to the content server and from content server to the device, the destination directory and filename, and the copy options.
 Clickto display the Select Files dialog box.

 The Select Files dialog box lets you specify the files to be copied, specify a destination and source directory, specify whether the files are hidden or read-only after being copied to the device, and specify a copy option.
-You can also use this page to install the Novell File Upload extension, which must be installed before you can browse for and upload files.

 Copying a file or directory copies the file or directory from one location to another without uploading the files into the ZENworks content repository.
 Copying a file or directory is described as copying without using content.
 When copying a file or directory, the managed device performs the copy operation and must be able to resolve both the source and destination paths.
 Also, when copying a file or directory, the file or directory is not cached on the managed device.

 Installing a file or directory uploads the file or directory to the ZENworks content repository before it is distributed to assigned devices.
 Installing a file or directory is described as copying using content.
 When installing a file or directory, the file or directory is cached on the managed device.

 Installing an executable file does not launch or execute the file.
 To launch or execute the file, you must add a launch executable action (Launch Executable, Launch Java Application, and so forth) to the bundle.

 Click, allow browser to launch ZCC Helper.
 The Select Files dialog box is displayed, click Add, select the files you want to copy to the device, and then click .
 Repeat this step as many times as necessary to copy the desired files.

 If ZCC Helper is not installed on this device, you must install it before you can browse for file paths.